bigdatagenomics/adam/docs/source/80_slurm.md

 While the full IO bandwidth benefits of Spark processing are likely best realized through a set of co-located compute/storage nodes, depending of on your network setup you may find Spark deployed on HPC to be a workable solution for testing or even production at scale, especially for those applications which perform multiple in-memory transformations and thus benefit from Spark's in-memory processing model.

-Follow the primary instructions in the ADAM README.md for install ADAM into `$ADAM_HOME`
+Follow the primary instructions in the ADAM README.md for installing ADAM into `$ADAM_HOME`

 ## Start Spark cluster